lijo-qburst/javascript-chat-sdk/README.md

 | listenerID    | An ID that uniquely identifies that listener.
 We recommend using the activity or fragment name |

+# Learn More

-To learn more, please refer to our <a href="https://prodocs.cometchat.com/docs/js-quick-start">javascript Developer Documentation</a>.
+To learn more, please refer to our <a href="https://prodocs.cometchat.com/docs/js-quick-start">Javascript Developer Documentation</a>.